Action role-playing game: 1990s: From console experiments to the Diablo moment

-Most other such games, however, used a side-scrolling perspective typical of beat 'em ups, such as the Princess Crown series, including Odin Sphere and Muramasa: The Demon Blade.
+Some action RPGs used a side-scrolling perspective typical of beat 'em ups, such as the Princess Crown and its spiritual successors, which includes Odin Sphere and Muramasa: The Demon Blade.
 Princess Crown had a more cartoon-like visual appeal.
 It still had quality visuals due to the George Kamitani style.

-LandStalker's 1997 spiritual successor Alundra is considered "one of the finest examples of action/RPG gaming", combining platforming elements and challenging puzzles with an innovative storyline revolving around entering people's dreams and dealing with mature themes.
+LandStalker's 1997 spiritual successor Alundra is considered "one of the finest examples of action/RPG gaming", combined platforming elements and puzzles with an innovative storyline about entering people's dreams and dealt with mature themes.